isfett/php-analyzer/docs/MagicStringDetector.md

 - `Property`: This Visitor will collect all Magic Strings in class-member-variables , here `'bar'`
 - `Return`: This Visitor will collect all Magic Strings within return statements, here `'bar'` and `'barx'`
 - `SwitchCase`: This Visitor will collect all Magic Strings in switch cases, here `'8'`
+- `Ternary`: This Visitor will collect all Magic Strings in ternary conditions, here `a` and `b`

-`php bin/php-analyzer magic-string-detector --visitors=Argument,Array,Assign,Condition,DefaultParameter,Operation,Property,Return,SwitchCase --include-files=visitors.php docs/examples/MagicStringDetector/`
+`php bin/php-analyzer magic-string-detector --visitors=Argument,Array,Assign,Condition,DefaultParameter,Operation,Property,Return,SwitchCase,Ternary --include-files=visitors.php docs/examples/MagicStringDetector/`

 <img src="./images/MagicStringDetector/demo.png">